Reactive arthritisReiter syndrome; Post-infectious arthritis

 - Needing to urinate more often than normal

-A low fever, along with eye discharge, burning, or redness (conjunctivitis) can develop over the next several weeks.
+A lowfever, along with eye discharge, burning, or redness (conjunctivitis or "pink eye") can develop over the next several weeks.

-- Cause heel pain or pain in the Achilles tendon
+- Heel pain or pain in the Achilles tendon

-- Affect the hip, knee, ankle, and low back
+- Pain in the hip, knee, ankle, and low back

-- Affect only one side of the body or more than one joint
+- Pain that only one side of the body or more than one joint

 Exams and Tests

-The goal of treatment is to relieve symptoms and treat the infection causing this condition.
+The goal of treatment is to relieve symptoms and treat the infection that is causing this condition.

-Rarely, people may have an abnormal heart rhythm or problems with the aortic heart valve.
+Rarely, the condition can lead to abnormal heart rhythm or problems with the aortic heart valve.